EngineAwesome/policies/incapacitated/index.md

 title: 'How to manage the Engine Awesome account of someone who is incapacitated or has died'
 ---

+Last updated: August 27, 2022

 # How to manage the Engine Awesome account of someone who is incapacitated or has died

 First, we are so sorry.
 Managing administrative aspects is often the last thing you may want to do under these circumstances.
 We’ve tried to set up a process that makes managing your loved one’s Engine Awesome account as smooth as possible while also honoring the privacy and security obligations we have to our customers.

 **If you just want to stop the account from being billed and do not need access to any data,** the fastest way to do this is by cancelling the associated credit card directly via the credit card company.

 **If you have the login credentials of the account,** you can manage billing, through the Team Settings page.
 You can access the Team Settings page via the team menu in the upper right of the Engine Awesome dashboard.
-To cancel your account TODO
+To delete your account refer to our [cancellation policy](https://engineawesome.com/about/policies/cancellations/)

 **If you do not have login credentials but do have legal authority to manage someone's affairs,** we will still try to help.
 However, please know in advance that we cannot provide login credentials.
 The following process may take anywhere from 4-7 days as we go through verification steps.
 To get started, please please in a [support ticket](https://engineawesome.com/support/) with: